Commit to Outcomes

 Attendance

-All fellows will receive $1,000 for each session attended (or up to $6,000 in total) upon their completion of the program in February, 2026.
+All fellows will receive a stipend upon completion of the program.
 Additionally, all meals and materials will be funded by the Commit Partnership.

 Employer participation agreement